Yes. In-person appointments are preferred. Virtual meetings are available in the event of illness, travel, health or mobility issues.

 Do you work with issues other than grief and divorce?

 Yes.
 In over twenty years of clinical practice, I have worked with a vast array of presenting concerns.
 The best way to determine the therapeutic fit is for therapist and client to speak directly with one another.
 I encourage you to take advantage of the free telephone consultation so that, together, we can determine if it makes sense to go forward.
+To request a phone appointment, please email me.

 Do you see couples?